-- Neurons often receive highly convergent inputs (many synapses contact their many dendrites) and they send out highly divergent outputs (through many axon branches).
-Consequently, neurons form densely connected networks. - The synapses between neurons can be "plastic", meaning that the connection strength of individual synapses can change.
-This allows the connection patterns in neural network to change in a way that learns new "associations" between the pieces of information represented by the activity of individual neurons. - Artificial neural networks (ANNs) are inspired by brain research and led to breakthroughs in artificial intelligence, such as machine translation, "go" world championship, self driving cars etc...
+- The widely convergent inputs (many synapses on many dendrites) and divergent outputs (many axon branches) of neurons mean that neurons form densely connected networks. - The synapses between neurons can be "plastic", meaning that the connection strength can change.
+This allows the neural network to learn new "associations" between the pieces of information represented by the activity of individual neurons. - Artificial neural networks (ANNs) are inspired by brain research and led to breakthroughs in artificial intelligence, such as machine translation, "go" world championship, self driving cars etc...